31 Tiny Habits That Magically Help You Relax

 Get outside for 15 minutes in the middle of the day — cold or not — and get some fresh air.
 Take a walking meeting.
 Eat outside, or circle the building and notice the outside world.

-This helps reset perspective, balance your brainwaves, and it removes you from the sea of stress clues so you can clear your head.
+This helps reset your perspective, balance your brainwaves, and remove you from the sea of stress clues so you can clear your head.
 Breathe!

 Go ahead, put up the "Do Not Disturb" sign, close your eyes, and refuel for twenty minutes.
-A nap is way more powerful for your brain than that cup of coffee.
+A nap is way more powerful for your brain than a cup of coffee.

 Start with a blank page and write down everything bothersome — big and little — rumbling around in your overly stressed out mind.
 Keep writing, then take a breath, smile, and send yourself a little love.